mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-07-Service-Accounts-and-Delegation/README.md

 - Limiting interactive logon rights for service accounts
 - Applying stronger controls to Domain Admin membership
 - Using privileged access management or just-in-time access where available
+- Reviewing delegated group membership on a scheduled basis

 ---